gosu/releasy/README.md

 The project can create one or more release folders:

-* :source - Plain source folder, which can be used by anyone with Ruby already installed.
+* `:source` - Plain source folder, which can be used by anyone with Ruby already installed.
-* :osx_app - OSX application bundle [won't be executable if generated on Windows, but otherwise will work].
-Note that this only contains binary gems for Gosu, TexPlay and Chipmunk, but will work with applications using any source gems.
+* `:osx_app` - OSX application bundle (.app) [won't be executable if generated on Windows, but otherwise will work.
+Note that this only contains binary gems for Gosu, TexPlay and Chipmunk, but will work with applications using any source gems].
-* :win32_folder - A folder containing Ruby, application source files and [creation on Windows only and requires InnoSetup to be installed]
+* `:win32_folder` - A folder containing Ruby, application source files and an EXE to run them [creation on Windows only and requires InnoSetup to be installed]
-* :win32_installer - A regular Windows installer [creation on Windows only and requires InnoSetup to be installed]
+* `:win32_installer` - A regular Windows installer [creation on Windows only and requires InnoSetup to be installed]
-* :win32_standalone - Standalone exe file that self-extracts to a temporary directory - slower startup than the other win32 options [creation on Windows only]
+* `:win32_standalone` - Standalone EXE file that self-extracts to a temporary directory - slower startup than the other win32 options [creation on Windows only]

 Archive types supported
 -----------------------

 Optionally, release folders can be archived using one or more of:

-* :"7z" - 7Zip format (.7z - Best compression)
+* `:"7z"` - 7Zip format (.7z - Best compression)
-* :tar_bz2 - BZip2 tarball (.tar.bz2)
+* `:tar_bz2` - BZip2 tarball (.tar.bz2)
-* :tar_gz - GZip tarball (.tar.gz)
+* `:tar_gz` - GZip tarball (.tar.gz)
-* :zip - Standard zip format (.zip - Poor compression, but best compatibility)
+* `:zip` - Standard zip format (.zip - Poor compression, but best compatibility)

 Example
 -------